gs1/GS1_DigitalLink_Resolver_CE/External-Proxy-Apache2-VM/README.md

 If you want to host the Docker Engine behind the proxy server on a different machine, take a look at the file etc/apache2/sites-available/000-default.conf in this repository and see how we've set up the proxying for each of the GS1 keys plus the 'ui' and 'api' data entry services.
-You will need to change 'localhost:8080' to '<internal serverr IP address>:8080' Here is a snippet for the GTIN key:
+You will need to change 'localhost:8080' to 'internal Docker Engine IP address:8080'.
+Here is a snippet for the GTIN key:
 <pre>
                      ProxyPass        /gtin http://localhost:8080/gtin